meringue7/Writeups/HTB/Puppy/Puppy.md

 </ldap-config>
 ```

-I test to connect with this account
+I try to connect with this account.

 ```
 # nxc smb 10.10.11.70 -u 'steph.cooper' -p 'ChefSteph2025!'